bcgov/ols-geocoder/geocoder-developer-guide.md

 You can also use the autoComplete and [exactSpelling](https://github.com/bcgov/ols-geocoder/blob/gh-pages/glossary.md#exactSpelling) parameters in the same request.
 If exactSpelling is set to true (default is false), autoComplete suggestions will be limited to addresses beginning with the provided partial address.

+In addition to [exactSpelling](https://github.com/bcgov/ols-geocoder/blob/gh-pages/glossary.md#exactSpelling), the [fuzzyMatch](https://github.com/bcgov/ols-geocoder/blob/gh-pages/glossary.md#fuzzyMatch) parameter can be included in the same request.
+If fuzzyMatch is set to true (default is false), autoComplete suggestions will be sorted using a fuzzy match comparison to the addressString.

 If you are using jQuery in your javascript app, check out our javascript code for autocompletion [here](https://github.com/bcgov/ols-devkit/tree/gh-pages/widget).
 To see the code in action, visit [here](https://bcgov.github.io/ols-devkit/examples/address_autocomplete.html)

 <br><br>